Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Introduction

 This paper is structured as follows.
 In Section 2, we describe the motivating case study of secondary school enrollment data in further detail.
 Section 3 describes the proposed multiple imputation method.
-In Sections 4 and 5, we evaluate how well the proposed multiple imputation method performs for estimation of parameters in uncongenial analysis models and for prediction of individual missing observations through a simulation study and an application to the enrollment data.
-Section 6 includes further discussion and comparison to existing imputation methods.
+In Section 4, we conduct a simulation study to evaluate the out-of-sample validation performance of the proposed multiple imputation method.
+We compare the performance of the proposed multiple imputation method with several existing multiple imputation methods for estimation of parameters in analysis models that are uncongenial to the imputation model.
+In Section 5, we conduct two out-of-sample validation exercises using the motivating data set on secondary school enrollment rates, where we evaluate predictive performance for estimation of individual missing values and estimation of parameters in uncongenial analysis models.
+We also create multiple imputations for the full school enrollment data set and make available 40 multiple imputations for NER created using MINTS.
+Section 6 includes further discussion and comparisons of the proposed multiple imputation method with existing methods.
 Finally, we summarize the findings of this paper in Section 7.